-Do not choose your part because it looks like it or because it is identical to the photo on the site, the starter is still precision mechanics keep this in mind, variations of a few mm change everything and are invisible to the naked eye.
+Do not choose your part because it looks like the one you have or because it is identical to the photo on the site, starters are very different even if they seems similar keep this in mind, variations of a few mm change everything and are invisible to the naked eye.

-Without reference it is impossible to find the right parts, it is impossible for us to know which part corresponds to your starter if we don't have this reference.
+Without reference it is impossible to find the right part, it is impossible for us to know which part corresponds to your starter if we don't have this reference.

 However, we offer a starter search service, for this you must absolutely provide us: